 Example:

 While you’re going to church, shopping, or having a launch in a local cafe, you’re also committing a severe crime.
-All those bags, cups, and other plastic products kill up to one million sea inhabitants when dumped in the ocean annually.
+All those bags, cups, and other plastic products kill up to one million sea animals when dumped in the ocean annually.

 Funny